leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 WHAT THE HELL IS THIS LAST SENTENCE EVEN SAYING?!]

-Hypatia Software Organization is an independent system fostering mutual aid and generative justice, via outreach and ideological-warming, abiet within current capitalist statist modes of production.
-"Warming" should be looked at in the context of the boiling frog, whereby people not necessarily aware of the ideology support it incrementally.
+Hypatia Software Organization is an independent system fostering mutual aid and generative justice, outreach, and ideological-warming, abiet within current capitalist statist modes of production.
+"Warming" should be looked at in the context of the boiling frog: people not necessarily aware of the ideology may support it incrementally.
 While "socialism" is a call for communism within "Capitalist Realism", "leaderlessness" is perhaps a call for anarchy within a "Statist Realism."
 The act of warming will hopefully pave the way for a completely anarchist form of governance and commodity production, as people realize that not only as an alternative possible, but it is in fact preferable to the current order of things.